-- Reference to the data upon which the interpretation is based (the factual or data report). - The findings of the desk study. - The conceptual model and the initial key risks identified. - The rationale for the site investigation design taking into account the conceptual model and the key risks and uncertainties. - Based on the findings of the investigation, sufficiently detailed and documented information relating to the following aspects of the project is required: - Stratigraphy, lithology, age, weathering and alteration. - Structural setting, defect or discontinuity characteristics. - Geomorphology and relevant surface and subsurface processes.
+- Reference to the data upon which the interpretation is based (the data or a Data report). - The findings of the desk study. - The conceptual model and the initial key risks identified. - The rationale for the site investigation design taking into account the conceptual model and the key risks and uncertainties. - Based on the findings of the investigation, sufficiently detailed and documented information relating to the following aspects of the project is required: - Stratigraphy, lithology, age, weathering and alteration. - Structural setting, defect or discontinuity characteristics. - o Geomorphology and relevant surface and subsurface processes.

-- Surface and groundwater conditions. - Total Geological History relevant to the likely ground conditions. - o Details of any anthropogenic modification to the project site. - The identified Engineering Geological Units and the basis for their adoption. - A Geological Model that presents the distribution in 3D space of the engineering geological units, hydrogeological conditions and geological processes and how those might change in time, their controls and boundary conditions and groundwater, geomorphological processes and geohazards that have been observed or interpreted to occur on and around the site.
+- Surface and groundwater conditions. - Total Geological History relevant to the likely ground conditions. - o Details of any anthropogenic modification to the project site. - The identified Engineering Geological Units and the basis for their adoption. - A Geological Model that documents the distribution in 3D space of the engineering geological units, hydrogeological conditions and geological processes and how those might change in time, their controls and boundary conditions and groundwater, geomorphological processes and geohazards that have been observed or interpreted to occur on and around the site.
 The Geological Model should characterise units of the ground with similar engineering properties and describe boundaries where changes in conditions may occur.
 The regional context of the Geological Model should be discussed.
 Uncertainty in the Geological Model should be characterised.
 Depending upon project and reporting requirements, the Geological Model that is presented may have a specific project-related focus and may be better described as, for example, a hydrogeological model or a rock mass model. - A Geotechnical Model that presents the engineering characteristics and geotechnical parameters of every relevant aspect of the Geological Model, considering the project to be procured.
 For every engineering geological unit identified an engineering description and geotechnical parameters should be provided.
 The range of material properties should be described and the typical range of parameters provided.
 Uncertainty in the Geotechnical Model should be characterised.
 The choice of engineering parameters for use in analysis should be based on the above information. - Any zoning that has been used or domains that have been defined and the basis for their adoption. - A Geohazard Assessment where needed. - An engineering interpretation of the implications of the ground conditions for the project. - Maps and sections at appropriate scales covering the site and surrounds should be provided to illustrate the interpreted Geological and Geotechnical Models and to inform the engineering assessment of all geotechnical elements of the project.
 Depending upon the project, the combination of information relating to the Geological Model and the Geotechnical Model in the one drawing can be useful as the basis for providing presentations to clients, shareholders, insurers, or the general public. - If a 3D digital model forms part of the documentation a 3D Digital Model Report should be provided that communicates digital model uncertainty and reliability.
 All relevant database files that include interpreted data and the 3D data files (for example, the mesh files for the engineering geological boundary surfaces) should be included. - Recommendations for further work, if relevant or necessary. - Uncertainties remaining. - A 'limitations statement' relating to any aspects of the report, where this is deemed necessary.

-I.3.4.3 Geotechnical Baseline Report
+1.3.4.3 Geotechnical Baseline Report

 In some larger projects, particularly underground works, the Owner and their engineers may opt to prepare a Geotechnical Baseline Report (GBR) to allocate the risks associated with the ground between the employer and the contractor.
+The EGM knowledge framework supports the development of 'numerical baselines', 'characteristic values' and 'ground reference conditions' that are all components of GBRs linked to contractual clauses.